yubiuser/pihole_adlist_tool/README.md

 I'm not a developer.
 This script is mostly done by copy-pasting snippets I found online.
 I know there is no proper error and exception handling.
 If you are willing to improve the script feel free to submit pull requests.
 Things on my todo list:

--  Improve speed of the database handling.
+-  Further improve speed of the database handling.
 The slow steps are
 	- Select all domains from pihole-ftl.db that that are also found in gravity.db
 	- Get the total number of blocked domains from pihole-ftl.db
 	- Get the total number of hits from pihole-ftl.db
+	- Update adlist with the total number of domains from gravity.db for each adlist
 - format sql output with awk